UIUC-iSchool-DataStories/is457_bcubcg_fall2025/week01/lecture01p1.md

 ## Some notes about this Class

-Participation in this class is absolutely key.<!-- .element: class="fragment" -->
+Participation in this class is absolutely key.

-You will be tasked with talking, creating, sharing, and discussing.<!-- .element: class="fragment" -->
+You will be tasked with talking, creating, sharing, and discussing.

 notes:
 be aware that participation in this class is key to success